Flood ebbs, U.S. Northeast picks up after epic storm

 "We're not going to tolerate any red tape.
 We're not going to tolerate any bureaucracy," he said of the relief effort.

+The U.S. Navy said it was moving ships closer to areas affected by the disaster in case they might be needed, including the helicopter carrier USS Wasp.

-Sandy crashed ashore with 80 mile-per-hour (130-kph) winds on Monday as a rare hybrid superstorm after merging with another system.
-It was the largest storm by area to hit the United States in generations, after killing dozens of people as a hurricane in the Caribbean.
+Sandy killed 69 people in the Caribbean as a hurricane before crashing ashore with 80 mile-per-hour (130-kph) winds on Monday as a rare hybrid superstorm after merging with another system.
+It was the largest storm by area to hit the United States in generations.

 LONG ROAD TO RECOVERY